We Do What's Right for Our Clients

 Below we are going to be answering frequently asked questions in relation to getting started with our firm and will also be providing you with some great take away resources.
 Please feel free to review and utilize these resources to your benefit, even if you choose not to retain our services.

 On this page we will focus specifically on getting started with the divorce process.
-If you are looking for other educational materials, please navigate to our Learning page.
-There you may find other resources on the family law process, such as child custody, child and spousal support, domestic violence, post judgment modifications, prenuptial agreements, and more.
+If you are looking for other educational materials, please navigate to our Family Law Library.
+There you may find other resources on the family law process, such as child custody, child and spousal support, domestic violence, post-judgment modifications, prenuptial agreements, and more.

 Before you get started with us, we highly recommend that you do some preliminary research into the divorce process.